 Saft, LEED AP and associate professor at the University of Louisiana at Lafayette's School of Architecture and Design, became intrigued with Passive House standards while working on a LEED project in 2007.
 "It just made sense," he reasons.
 "It's a clear, clean, direct way of appraising a building based on energy consumption."

 He knew that applying the criteria in a cooling-dominated climate rather than a heating climate—for which the standards originally were developed—would require some key differences.
-Consultations with Katrin Klingenberg, executive director at the Passive House Institute U.S., yielded strategies for adapting the standards to suit Louisiana's steamy climate.
+Consultations with Katrin Klingenberg, executive director at the Passive House Institute U.S.

 "Down here it takes a little more energy outlay because you have to cool the structure first," Saft says.
 "You also have to think about the windows and shading a bit differently.
 Shading is very important here."
 Instead of capturing and retaining solar heat and warmth generated by occupants, appliances, and other mechanical systems, a Passive House in a hot, humid climate must counteract internally and externally generated heat and humidity through strategic shading, mechanical ventilation, and energy-using cooling systems.